arzoo14/PCP-books/docs/UAG/AboutThisGuide.rst

 Chapter 5, :ref:`PerformanceMetricsInferenceEngine`, describes the Performance Metrics Inference Engine (pmie) tool that provides automated monitoring of, and reasoning about, system performance within the PCP framework.

-Chapter 6, Archive Logging, covers the PCP services and utilities that support archive logging for capturing accurate historical performance records.
+Chapter 6, :ref:`ArchiveLogging`, covers the PCP services and utilities that support archive logging for capturing accurate historical performance records.

 Chapter 7, Performance Co-Pilot Deployment Strategies, presents the various options for deploying PCP functionality across cooperating systems.